biopython/biopython.github.io/wiki/GitUsage.md

 deleted by selecting 'edit' and then 'delete repository' from the bottom of the edit page.

-It is mandatory to merge with the current trunk of biopython before submitting your changes to avoid excess work on the receiving side.
+It is mandatory to merge with the current trunk of Biopython before submitting your changes to avoid excess work on the receiving side.

 Evaluating changes